cassidyjames/cassidyjames.github.io/wishlist.md

 I don't have specific items picked out here, but I always love receiving a variety of these things.
 Pick something you think I'll like!

-* [Fun Gauges/Plugs](https://arcticbuffalo.com/collections/2g-6mm-filter) **~$5–20** - 2g/6mm, single- or double-flared are fine!
+* [Fun Gauges/Plugs](https://arcticbuffalo.com/collections/2g-6mm-filter) **~$5–20** - 2g/6mm, single- or double-flared.
 Hot Topic also usually has fun branded ones like Star Wars, DC Comics, Disney, etc.

 * [Threadless Tees and Tanks](https://threadless.com) **~$10–30** - Men's Large

 * Short-sleeve tri-blend tees **~$9-20** - Men's Large.
 Oatmeal, black, gray, or any bright/saturated colors.
 Crew or v-neck.
 Generally I like bright colors, plain or simple patterns, and buttonless/pocket-less.
-Old Navy is a good bet, but basically any place with men's clothes works!
+Old Navy is a good bet, but basically any place with men's clothes works.

 * Gift Cards **any amount** - I shop at all of these places and would always appreciate a gift card.